Favourited 711 times

-We are a not-for-profit arts organization, offering boutique creative retreats and a small bed and breakfast in the summer months which supports a range of other events and activities, but most importantly we are a refuge for makers and thinkers.
+We are a not-for-profit arts organization, offering ceramics courses and retreats which supports a range of other events and activities.
+Most importantly we are a refuge for makers and thinkers, surrounded by outstanding natural beauty but less than an hour from the major cities of Limoges and Poitiers.

 Some of the questions we seek to answer include: